kako-nawao/python-sonarqube-api/README.md

 ### Export Rules

-The `export-sonarqube-rules` reads the rules in a SonarQube server and creates two files with their data.
+The command `export-sonarqube-rules` reads the rules in a SonarQube server and creates two files with their data.
 One is a *csv* with a snapshot of the rule (including key, name, status, etc) and the other one is an *html* with all the information, including description and examples.